-- the efficacy of our products as demonstrated in clinical trials, and, if required by any applicable regulatory authority in connection with the approval for the applicable indications, our ability to demonstrate in clinical trials that our products provide patients with incremental health benefits, as compared with other available CNS therapies; - limitations or warnings contained in the labeling approved for our products by the FDA or other applicable regulatory authorities; - the clinical indications and size of patient populations for which our products are approved; - availability of alternative treatments already approved or expected to be commercially launched in the near future;

-- the potential and perceived advantages and limitations of our products over current treatment options or alternative treatments, including future alternative treatments, including in the case of ZULRESSO, the impact of limitations arising from the IV infusion mode of administration, the length of stay required for treatment, restrictions on site of care to REMS certified healthcare facilities and other requirements of the REMS, the risk of excessive sedation and loss of consciousness during administration, and the availability of lower cost antidepressants; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support and timing of market introduction of competitive products; - publicity concerning our products or competing products and treatments; - pricing and cost effectiveness; - the effectiveness of our sales and marketing deployment and strategies; - our ability to increase awareness of our approved products through marketing efforts; - the availability of sufficient third-party coverage or reimbursement, including in the case of ZULRESSO for both the product and the cost of the infusion; or - the willingness of patients to pay out-of-pocket in the absence of third-party coverage or as co-pay amounts under third party coverage.
+- the efficacy of our products as demonstrated in clinical trials, and, if required by any applicable regulatory authority in connection with the approval for the applicable indications, our ability to demonstrate in clinical trials that our products provide patients with incremental health benefits, as compared with other available CNS therapies; - limitations or warnings contained in the labeling approved for our products by the FDA or other applicable regulatory authorities; - the clinical indications and size of patient populations for which our products are approved; - availability of alternative treatments already approved or expected to be commercially launched in the near future; - the potential and perceived advantages and limitations of our products over current treatment options or alternative treatments, including future alternative treatments, including in the case of ZULRESSO, the impact of limitations arising from the IV infusion mode of administration, the length of stay required for treatment, restrictions on site of care to REMS certified healthcare settings and other requirements of the REMS, the risk of excessive sedation and loss of consciousness during administration, and the availability of lower cost antidepressants; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support and timing of market introduction of competitive products; - publicity concerning our products or competing products and treatments; - pricing and cost effectiveness; - the effectiveness of our sales and marketing deployment and strategies; - our ability to increase awareness of our approved products through marketing efforts; - the availability of sufficient third-party coverage or reimbursement, including in the case of ZULRESSO for both the product and the cost of the infusion; or - the willingness of patients to pay out-of-pocket in the absence of third-party coverage or as co-pay amounts under third party coverage.

+Before granting reimbursement approval, healthcare payors may require us to demonstrate that our product candidates, in addition to treating these target indications, also provide incremental health benefits to patients or healthcare costs savings.
+Our efforts to educate the medical community and third-party payors about the benefits of any future approved products, to the extent permitted, may require significant resources and may never be successful.
+The resources we dedicate to commercialization of ZULRESSO may not be sufficient to be successful.
 If ZULRESSO, or any of our product candidates that may be approved in the future, do not achieve an adequate level of acceptance by patients, physicians, healthcare settings and payors, or reimbursement at reasonable levels, or if the patient population for which any such product is approved is smaller than we expect, we may not generate sufficient revenue from our products to become or remain profitable or may not do so on the timelines we expect.
-Before granting reimbursement approval, healthcare payors may require us to demonstrate that our product candidates, in addition to treating these target indications, also provide incremental health benefits to patients or healthcare costs savings.
-Our efforts to educate the medical community and third-party payors about the benefits of ZULRESSO or any future approved products, to the extent permitted, may require significant resources and may never be successful.